AdobeDocs/analytics.en/help/implement/vars/plugins/formattime.md

   * Set to `"s"` if you want the time in seconds (rounded to the closest 5 second benchmark by default)
 * **`bml`** (optional, number): The length of the rounding benchmarks.
 Defaults to the benchmarks listed in the `tf` argument

-The method returns the number of seconds formatted using the unit you specify in the `tf` argument.
+The function returns the number of seconds formatted using the unit you specify in the `tf` argument.
 If the `tf` argument is not set:

 * Anything less than a minute is rounded to the closest 5 second benchmark
 * Anything between a minute and an hour is rounded to the closest 1/2-minute benchmark